cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/use-mail-flow-rules-to-see-what-your-users-are-reporting-to-microsoft.md

 8. Click the **save** button to save the rule.
 It appears in your list of rules.

 After you create and enforce the rule, any messages that are sent from your organization to specified email addresses will be copied to the specified mailbox.

-## For more information
-<a name="sectionSection2"> </a>

-[Turn off junk email reporting in Outlook on the web](turn-off-junk-email-reporting-in-outlook-on-the-web.md) - Provides more information about how to turn off reporting in OWA.